 Just before I started writing The Women of Lilac Street I received a surprise parcel.
-For many years my half- sister had in her possession a notebook which had belonged to our grandmother, Emmie, and which I had never seen.
-She had suddenly decided to send to me.
+For many years my half- sister had in her possession a notebook that had belonged to our grandmother, Emmie, and which I had never seen.
+She had suddenly decided to send it to me.

 Commonplace books first became a fashion in early modern Europe.
 Quite a few of them still exist and are stuffed full of poems, quotations, letters, recipes and all sorts.
 Some of them also contain drawings and there are beautiful examples, like the one below, which belonged to a Venetian Merchant in the 14th century.